icecube/icetray-public/tableio/resources/docs/python_converter.rst

     except ImportError:
         pass

-The call to :func:`load_pybindings` merges the python bindings for the C++ bits of your project into the script.
+The line ``from icecube._linefit import *`` merges the python bindings for the C++ bits of your project into the script.
 The try/except block will attempt to import `tableio`, then the file `converters.py`, failing gracefully if `tableio` can not be found.
 This will make converters available whenever the bindings for LineFit are imported into Python.

 `python/converters.py`
 ________________________